Alabama vs. Texas A&M NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Alabama has combined with its opponents to score more than 51.5 points in all five games this season.
+- Alabama and its opponents have combined to go over the current 51-point total in all five games this season.

-- Texas A&M has not yet combined with its opponents to score more than 51.5 points in a game this season.
+- Texas A&M's games have gone over 51 points in only one opportunity this season.

-- The combined points per game average of the two teams, 69, is 17.5 points above Saturday's over/under.
+- The two teams combine to score 69 points per game, 18 more than the over/under in this contest.

-- The 30.8 combined points per game that these two squads have allowed this season are 20.7 fewer than the 51.5 over/under in this contest.
+- This contest's over/under is 20.2 points above the 30.8 these two squads combine to allow per game this season.

-- The average total in Crimson Tide games this season is 64.1, 12.6 points more than Saturday's over/under of 51.5.
+- The average total in Crimson Tide games this season is 64.1, 13.1 points above Saturday's total of 51.

-- The 51.5 total in this game is 0.7 points above the 50.8 average total in Aggies games this season.
+- The 50.8 PPG average total in Aggies games this season is 0.2 points fewer than this game's over/under.

 Alabama Stats and Trends

-- The Crimson Tide have been favored by 17.5 points or more three times this season and have covered the spread in two of them.
+- This season, the Crimson Tide have two against the spread wins in three games as a favorite of 17.5 points or more.

-- Alabama's games this year have eclipsed the over/under two times in five opportunities (40%).
+- Alabama's games this year have gone over the total in two out of five opportunities (40%).

-- When Alabama scores more than 12.6 points, it is 3-2 against the spread and 5-0 overall.
+- Alabama is 3-2 against the spread and 5-0 overall in games when it puts up more than 12.6 points.

-- Alabama is 3-2 against the spread and 5-0 overall when the team churns out over 319.8 yards.
+- When Alabama piles up more than 319.8 yards, the team is 3-2 against the spread and 5-0 overall.

-- The Crimson Tide have turned the ball over three times this season, one fewer than the Aggies have forced (4).
+- This year, the Crimson Tide have three turnovers, one fewer than the Aggies have takeaways (4).

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.